Doctor of Philosophy

 Application must be submitted by January 1 to be considered for assistantships

 PhD students are required to take a candidacy exam, proposal exam, and are required to complete a thesis and an oral defense.

-The Office of Graduate Studies has more information as well as appropriate forms for degree completion, etc.
+The Graduate College has more information as well as appropriate forms for degree completion, etc.